Iris Investigate User Guide¶

 Guided search inputs are accepted in the Iris Investigate search bar, and by passing the guided search parameters to Iris Investigate via a URL.
 Guided search uses opcodes.

-For example, searching Iris Investigate for 209242 to locate domains on the Autonomous System Number (ASN) ASN209242 returns results for the string 209242, including user accounts and email addresses.
+For example, searching Iris Investigate for 209242 to locate domains on the Autonomous System Number (ASN, a unique identifier for networks on the internet) ASN209242 returns results for the string 209242, including user accounts and email addresses.

 However, the search string ip.asn:"209242" instructs Iris Investigate to search only ASNs.

-These two searches can also be accomplished with a URL query parameter.
+You can also accomplish these two searches with a URL query parameter.
 A generic search for 209242 is constructed as:

 Supported operators: